-The MSG field of the SYSLOG-MSG shall be present and shall be an XML structure following the RFC 3881 format, as extended in the audit trail message format profile.
+The MSG field of the SYSLOG-MSG shall be present and shall be an XML structure following the DICOM Audit Message Schema (see Section A.5.1).

-The syslog message shall be created and transmitted as described in RFC 5424.
+The syslog message shall be created and transmitted as described in RFC5424.

 Any implementation that claims conformance to this Security Profile shall describe in its conformance statement: